-He wanted to talk to the doctor about his family – particularly his issues towards his father.
-However, because he is the son of God, and historians had practically documented their family drama in that little book that we all call the Bible, Dr. Linda did not believe Lucifer at first.
+He wanted to talk to the doctor about his family – particularly the issues with his father.
+However, because he is the son of God, and historians had practically documented their family drama in that little book we all call the Bible, Dr. Linda did not believe Lucifer at first.
 Still, since she wanted to help him, she thought that he was speaking metaphorically and gave him some advice based on that.
-It

 What Does It Mean For All Of Us?

-As I finished watching all the seasons again, I thought of how Lucifer was no different from many of us.
+- I thought of how Lucifer was no different from many of us.
 I knew people who grew up with crappy parents like Lucifer.
-Some of them had moms who wanted their dads’ attention so bad that they no longer cared for the kids.
+One had a mom who wanted their dads’ attention so bad that she no longer cared for her kids.
 Other parents were so authoritative that they made decisions for their children and expected them to be amenable to everything.
-Thus, after a few years, those children learned how to resent and quite despise their moms and dads.
+Thus, after a few years, these children learned how to resent and despise their parents.